FREE 30 mins Family Law Consult

 Delays

 Litigation takes a long time.
 It generally takes well over two years for a case to reach the court.
 This can be a big issue if your ex-partner is uncooperative.
-This increases the cost of retaining family lawyer and legal representation.
+The longer things drag on, the more expensive your legal representation will be.

 No shared costs